zopefoundation/zc.zk/src/zc/zk/README.txt

 provided with ZooKeeper.
 Because this binding is packaged a number of different ways, it isn't listed as a distribution requirement.

+An easy way to get the Python zookeeper binding is by installing ``zc-zookeeper-static``, whch is a self-contained statically building distribution.

 Instantiating a ZooKeeper helper
 --------------------------------